 Use your smart meter to help you save.

 Remember, if you get a smart meter, you can also track your energy use and build up your energy-saving habits to keep your bills lower and reduce your CO2 emissions.
-Knowledge is power when it comes to energy in your home, so take control of your usage and make budgeting easy.
+Knowledge is power when it comes to energy in your home, so take control of your energy use and make budgeting easy.
 Get a smart meter for your home.

 Unplug appliances when not in use.